grizzy255/wg-quickrs-router/docs/quick-start/docker.md

 ⚠️ Note: Keep in mind that the plaintext password might show up in the bash/zsh history.
 If you instead use the binaries instead of docker, `wg-quickrs config reset agent web password` prompts for the password interactively, which is safer.

+---

+## 1.5 Using Router Mode

+Once initialized, you can enable Router Mode via the web UI to route traffic through a remote exit node.

+**Requirements for Router Mode in Docker:**
+- `NET_ADMIN` capability (already included above)
+- `ip_forward=1` sysctl (already included above)

+See [Router Mode Guide](../notes/router-mode.md) for detailed configuration.

+---

 ### 2. Build the Docker images from source